 “It’s been said that the eye is a unique window into health”…

 Does my eye look healthy?
 Cause I’m happy to report that I am finally feeling human again.
 I was down with a sinus infection then food poisoning.
-YUCK!!! so I have lots of catching up to do- (oh! and it wasn’t from my cooking)!
+YUCK!!!
+I have lots of catching up to do- (oh! and it wasn’t from my cooking)!
 Lol.
-And, we must get ready for July 4th!!!
+But, we must get ready for July 4th!

 When I’ve been down, the first thing I want to do is decorate, work on a project or listen to awesome tunes.
 So cleaning around the place, decorating for the 4th (since it’s around the corner & we’ll be busy leading into it), date night as well as grilling on a lazy Sunday, is what went down this weekend.

 I decided on a rustic July 4th theme for my table and incorporated this “Dad’s” wooden crate (that way it can shout out “Happy Father’s Day”), to my sweet man!

 But what about some free July 4th printables?
 I made these adorable firecrackers, “America Land of the Free” banner and small flags.